 As we go through the regulatory process, we are committed to engaging all of our stakeholders in an open and transparent process to find a rate structure that addresses our financial position and allows a more gradual financial impact on our customers.

-This is not a request we are making lightly; we are acutely aware of the impact that this has on our customers; however, we are at a critical point that requires the utility to submit a rate application to avoid further operating deficits
+This request was not made lightly; we are acutely aware of the impact that this has on our customers; however, we are at a critical point that required the utility to submit a rate application to avoid further operating deficits